 You now need to fill in the name of the second file.
 In the line for “Reverse/Right FASTA/FASTQ File Path”, type in the name of the second file.
 There is no pulldown list or other help to get the name of the file right.
 Luckily, the name is usually a slight variation of the first name.

-As with the Single-End example, you can make adjustments to the available options.
+As with the single-end library example, you can make adjustments to the available options.
 Adjust the Sequencing Technology or any of the advanced options if needed.
-If this had been a single Paired-End file, we would have checked the box to the right of Interleaved.
+If this had been a single paired-end library, we would have checked the box to the right of Interleaved.

 When ready, click the green Run button to start the import.
 When the import is finished, your Data Panel will update to show the new PairedEndLibrary object, and a report will appear in the import app cell.